m0nsieurPsych0/librenms-speedtest/README.md

 ```
 There is also the "speedtest-cli" package, which is possibly provided by your distribution's repository.
 This package, however, does not follow the same cli commands as the Ookla's Speedtest CLI package and is
 built with Python.
-It is known to under perform in some cases.<br/>
+It is known to under perform in some cases.
 This dashboard will not work out of the box with the "speedtest-cli" package.
 Prefer to install Ookla's package.
 ```